 To be eligible for the Berkeley Law Public Interest/Public Sector Summer Fellowship, law students must demonstrate public interest/public service involvement by completing and recording 25 hours of qualifying pro bono work.
-Pro bono hours must be completed by the Fellowship application deadline, which is usually in early April.
+Pro bono hours must be completed and logged by the Fellowship application deadline, which is usually in early April.

-NOTE: Students who completed and tracked the required 25 hours of pro bono work for the fellowship during the previous academic year need not complete an additional 25 hours of pro bono work in order to apply for funding for a second summer of public interest work.
+NOTE: Students who completed and logged the required 25 hours of pro bono work for the fellowship during the previous academic year need not complete an additional 25 hours of pro bono work in order to apply for funding for a second summer of public interest work.

 Please note that the Career Development Office does not provide legal assistance and does not refer individuals and organizations seeking assistance to private attorneys.
 Law students are not permitted to represent individuals in legal matters unless they are working under the supervision of a licensed attorney.
 Faculty members make individual decisions about pro bono projects, please contact them directly.
 Please do not telephone, e-mail or write to the Career Development Office with legal questions or requests for referrals as we are unable to respond to these inquiries.
 If you believe you need a lawyer, please contact your local bar association at sfbar.org or http://www.acbanet.org/ or contact East Bay Community Law Center.